angrylobster/trello-like/README.md

 - This app uses json-server.
 You may need to manually install json-server if you encounter any issues with the app.

 # Features
-- App can display all columns and cards saved into database
+- Display all columns with all cards
+- Create a new card with the "Add another card" button ~~- Modify cards with the pen icon~~
-- Add columns by clicking the button
+- Delete a card by hovering your cursor over it and clicking the "x" button
-- Delete columns by hovering over the column and clicking the 'x' button
+- Add a column by clicking the "Add Column" button
-- Edit column titles by clicking on the title.
-Press 'enter' to submit new titles
+- Modify a column title by clicking on the column title
-- Add another card.
-You can only define the title (at the moment)
-- Delete another card.
-You can hover over cards and click the "x" button to delete.
+- Delete a column by hovering over it and clicking the "x" button ~~- Search for any keywords presents on one or multiple cards by typing your search term into the searchbox~~ ~~- Drag and drop a card from one column to another~~
+- Click on a card to see its description.